pr0vitamin/pr0vitamin.github.io/_posts/food/2018-4-14-white-chocolate-and-miso.md

 ### Method
 1. Preheat oven to 120C.
-2. Break up the white chocolate into small pieces, and place in a single layer on a small baking tray.
+2. Break up the white chocolate into small pieces, and place in a single layer on a small rimmed baking tray or dish.
 Add the coconut oil now if you're using a low cocoa butter chocolate.
 3. Put the chocolate in the oven.
 4. Check on the chocolate every 10 minutes and give it a stir with a dry spatula.
 It should start slowly changing colour after about 20 minutes.
 5. If at any stage the chocolate looks too dry and starts seizing up, add a very small amount of coconut oil and stir it in.
 This should make the chocolate more liquid.